-Design Principles for pollution

-Consider, mitigate and offset impacts on wildlife and the environment
+Design Principle: s for pollution Reduce emissions/poi llution /improve air quality Consider, mitigate an d offset impacts on wildlife and the environment

 This group suggested EAL's motive for expanding airport capacity was to boost the airport's sale value rather than to improve their air services for the community.
 Many felt that all design principles should reduce the need to fly over communities.